List of Star Wars Rebels characters: Chopper

 C1-10P, nicknamed "Chopper" (voiced by Dave Filoni, credited as "Himself" prior to the series finale), call sign Spectre 3, is an irritable astromech droid owned by Hera, who recovered and reconstructed the droid after it crashed on Ryloth during the Clone Wars.
 The droid's nickname Chopper is derived from its name resembling the word "CHOP" when written out.
-In the 2016 film Rogue One the character has a brief cameo moving around the Rebel Base on Yavin IV, confirming his survival until at least that point.
-In the episode "An Imperial Feast" from Star Wars Forces of Destiny, Chopper makes an appearance alongside Hera, revealing that he survives up until the events of Return of the Jedi, which is confirmed in the epilogue of the series finale "Family Reunion – and Farewell" where he is seen aboard the Ghost with Hera and Kanan's son Jacen Syndulla.
+Chopper has a psychopathic and bloodthirsty streak, having endangered and killed many droids and sentient beings over the course of the series.
+In the 2016 film Rogue One the character has a brief cameo moving around the Rebel Base on Yavin IV.
+In the episode "An Imperial Feast" from Star Wars Forces of Destiny, Chopper makes an appearance alongside Hera.
+Chopper appears in the epilogue of the series finale "Family Reunion – and Farewell" where he is seen aboard the Ghost with Hera and Kanan's son Jacen Syndulla.
+Chopper is a recurring character in Ahsoka season 1 confirming his survival into the New Republic era.

 Chopper's design is heavily modeled on the original conceptual artwork for R2-D2.
 Describing the character, Filoni said, "He likes to do things the way that he wants, not necessarily the way the crew wants or as fast as the crew would like, but he gets the job done.
 He's incredibly loyal".
 Chopper is also summarized as, "If R2-D2 is your favorite dog, Chopper is the cat".
 For Chopper's live action cameo, Matt Martin, a member of Lucasfilm Story Group, served as the on-set operator of Chopper.

 Chopper returned in the 2023 live-action series Ahsoka, again voiced by Filoni.
 Unlike in Rebels, Chopper's dialogue is less muffled, allowing everything he says to be audible.